 (b) Covered leases.
 This section applies to the following leases:

 - (2) Leases of motor vehicles.
-A lease of a motor vehicle used, or intended to be used, by a servicemember or a servicemember's dependents for personal or business transportation if -(A) the lease is executed by or on behalf of a person who thereafter and during the term of the lease enters military service under a call or order specifying a period of not less than 180 days (or who enters military service under a call or oder specifying a period of 180 days or less and who, without a break in service, receives orders extending the period of military service to a period of not less than 180 days); or (B) the servicemember, while in military service, executes the lease and thereafter receives military orders - (i) for a change of permeant station - (I) from a location in the continental United States to a location outside of the continental United States; or (II) from a location in a State outside the continental United States to any location outside that State; or (ii) to deploy with a military unit or as an individual in support of a military operation for a period of not less than 180 days
+A lease of a motor vehicle used, or intended to be used, by a servicemember or a servicemember's dependents for personal or business transportation if -(A) the lease is executed by or on behalf of a person who thereafter and during the term of the lease enters military service under a call or order specifying a period of not less than 180 days (or who enters military service under a call or oder specifying a period of 180 days or less and who, without a break in service, receives orders extending the period of military service to a period of not less than 180 days); or (B) the servicemember, while in military service, executes the lease and thereafter receives military orders - (i) for a change of permanent station - (I) from a location in the continental United States to a location outside of the continental United States; or (II) from a location in a State outside the continental United States to any location outside that State; or (ii) to deploy with a military unit or as an individual in support of a military operation for a period of not less than 180 days

 (c) Manner of termination